ahunigel/spring-security-oauth2-test/README.md

 - @WithMockUserAndClaims
     - enhanced @WithMockUser, attach Map-based claims as authentication details
     - equal to @WithMockUser + @AttachClaims
+- @WithToken
+    - add `bearer` token to request header to extract a `PreAuthenticatedAuthenticationToken`, load existing OAuth2Authentication from SecurityContext

 ## How to use